Quillwyrm/Spall-Lang/README.md

 `Sequential Pixel Art Layer Language`

-An expressive procedural instruction language for generating pixel art tiles and sprites.

-## Whats Spall?
+## What?
-A scripting language tailored for creating simple and expressive pixel operation flows; to output sprites and tiles.
+A minimal and expressive scripting language for creating pixel operation flows, used to generate sprites and tiles.

-## Why Spall?
+## Why?
 To let you explore, create, and express pixel art through a code-driven, layered, and generative medium.

 - Want to create subtle tile variations?
 Just tweak a few values.